 Ghosting is when you have strange anomalies when you stitch a photo that can look like a “ghost”.
-This is when someone walks past, car driving by and the person / car is in both shots but have moved.
+This is when someone walks past, a car driving or any movement between the lenses that causes this distortion.
 While not in this shot it really ruins the 360 experience.
 A professional 360 photographer or videographer will edit their work to make sure this is not shown in their work.
-I tried to us Really bad ghosting can make a photo look like a garbled mess.
+Really bad ghosting can make a photo look like a garbled mess.

 Hire A Proven Professional

 Furthermore, 360 imagery is literally a surround experience.
 Every angle must be taken into account when shooting 360 for your business.
 This is why you need a professional and not an amateur.
 The above examples were shown to showcase examples of publicly listed works on google street view that are quite common.
 If you are getting some 360 work done take a look at their portfolio.
 Know what you are paying for.
 Contact us today by filling out the contact form on this page or give us a call.

 What are your thought of this list?
 Is there anything I should mention in this amateur 360 photography quality?
-Have you had any 360 photo / video done for your business and noticed things after they were published?
+Have you had any 360 photos/video done for your business and noticed things after they were published?
 Join the discussion and let us know in the comments below.